 RELATE POST: 10 Easy Mocktail Recipes to Make at Home

 How I Decided to Participate in Dry January

-I didn’t just drink too much during the holidays, I drank too much during all of 2019.
+Tarth be told, I don’t just drink too much during the holidays, I drank too much during all of 2019.
 Life was stressful!
 I was a caretaker to my mom going through cancer, my son was hospitalized with a health problem, my mom died, I became the guardian for my littler brother, and a few months later we revisited our relationship and he moved in with one of my littler sisters.
-It’s been a whirlwind of a year and I’m not afraid to admit that I used alcohol as a coping mechanism because my mind couldn’t handle everything that was going on in my life.
+It was a whirlwind of a year.

 Then 2020 became, well, 2020.
 And even though I started the year strong, the pandemic life had me drinking too much to cope with life again.

 I actually enjoy life sober so I look forward to Dry January

 I enjoyed being alcohol free for each of my pregnancies and figured it I could do it for 9 months, 3 times, then I could surely eat healthy and abstain from alcohol for 3o days.